-If you have any questions about this or other topics, you can contact us at Channel Islands Family Dental, as well as on our Facebook page.
-At Channel Islands Family Dental, we will be attentive to your visit to make a timely diagnosis.
-Besides, our dentists in Oxnard, Santa Paula, Ventura, and Port Hueneme will be able to guide you to the best treatment to give you back your best smile.
+If you have any questions about the dental diet or other topics, you can contact us at Channel Islands Family Dental as well as our page on Facebook.
+We look forward to your visit and we will make a timely diagnosis.
+Our dentists in Oxnard, Santa Paula, Ventura, Newbury Park, and Port Hueneme will be able to guide you toward the best treatment to take care of your health and give you back your best smile.

 - “Oral health: A window to your overall health.”
 Mayo Clinic. https://www.mayoclinic.org/healthy-lifestyle/adult-health/in-depth/dental/art-20047475